Add multiple line events by route and measure

 • Check the Route start date check box.

-• Double-click in the Start Date text box to use today's date.
+• Double-click in the Start Date text box to use the current date.

 9. Optionally, specify the end date of the event by doing one of the following: